ApryseSDK/pdftron-react-native/README.md

 ##### currentUser
 string, required if [`collabEnabled`](#collabEnabled) is set to true

 Defines the current user.
-Annotations created will has its title matching this string.
+Created annotations will have their title (author) set to this string.

 ```js
 <DocumentView